-The Ph.D. in pharmaceutical sciences with an emphasis in pharmacy administration offers two areas of specialization: management or marketing.
+The Ph.D. in pharmaceutical sciences with an emphasis in pharmacy administration offers three areas of specialization: management, marketing, or outcomes.
 Students select one area of specialization and then complete the course requirements as described below.

 Marketing Track (12 hours)